oldkingcone/Auto_Dorker/README.md

  And are wondering how I came across your website, feel free to open an issue and I will try to respond in a timely manner, letting you know how your site was discovered/what resource made it into my database.
 This was most likely from my java version of this.

+---
+Currently working on a C++ version of this with Cmake.